-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Hearing Care For hearing loss, often due to age or noise exposure. • Hearing Exams Limit each calendar year: None No charge Not covered Hearing Hardware Limit per 3-calendar year period: \$1,000 No charge No cost-shares Home Health Care (Including Acute Nursing) calendar year visit limit: 60 visits Home visits No charge \$250 deductible, then 40% coinsurance Prescription drugs billed by the home health agency No charge \$250 deductible, then 40% coinsurance Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies • Sales tax for covered items • Foot orthotics and therapeutic shoes; calendar year limit: \$300 except diabetes-related No charge \$250 deductible, then 40% coinsurance Hospice Care Lifetime limit for terminal illness: 6 months Lifetime limit for non-terminal illness: none Inpatient stay limit: None Home visits: Unlimited Respite care: 120 hours per a 3 month period Inpatient facility care No charge \$250 deductible, then 40% coinsurance Home and respite care No charge \$250 deductible, then 40% coinsurance Prescription drugs billed by the hospice No charge \$250 deductible, then 40% coinsurance Hospital Inpatient Care Professional No charge \$250 deductible, then 40% coinsurance Facility \$250 per admit \$250 per admit, then \$250 deductible, and 40% coinsurance Note: The \$250 copay per admit for out-of-network providers does not apply to the out-of-pocket maximum.
-Value Chaine (Nan Crandfatharad)
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Hearing Care For hearing loss, often due to age or noise exposure.
+Hearing Exams Limit each calendar year: None Hearing Hardware Limit per 3-calendar year period: \$1,000 No charge No charge Not covered No cost-shares Home Health Care (Including Acute Nursing) calendar year visit limit: 60 visits • Home visits No charge Deductible, then 40% coinsurance Prescription drugs billed by the home health agency No charge Deductible, then 40% coinsurance Home Medical Equipment (HME), Orthotics, Prosthetics And Supplies Sales tax for covered items Foot orthotics and therapeutic shoes; calendar year limit: \$300 except diabetes-related No charge Deductible, then 40% coinsurance Hospice Care Lifetime limit for terminal illness: 6 months Lifetime limit for non-terminal illness: none Inpatient stay limit: None Home visits: Unlimited Respite care: 120 hours per 3 month period Inpatient facility care Home and respite care Prescription drugs billed by the No charge No charge No charge Deductible, then 40% coinsurance Deductible, then 40% coinsurance Deductible, then 40% coinsurance hospice Deductible, then 40% consulance Hospital Inpatient Care Professional Facility Note: The \$250 copay per admit for out-of-network providers does not apply to the out-of-pocket maximum.
+No charge \$250 copay per admit Deductible, then 40% coinsurance \$250 copay per admit, then deductible, then 40% coinsurance